-Final Steps to MA Thesis Submission and Defense
+Final Steps to PhD Thesis Submission and Defense

-As you put the final touches on your thesis, you and your supervisor will be discussing an appropriate examination board, which will include: two departmental examiners (only one of whom is on your supervisory committee), and one university examiner (from another department at Western).
+As you put the final touches on your thesis, you and your supervisor will be discussing an appropriate examination board, which will include: two departmental examiners (only one of whom is on your supervisory committee), one university examiner (from another department at Western), and one external examiner from outside Western.
 Normally the supervisor contacts prospective examiners and canvasses their availability for possible exam dates.
 Once you have all agreed upon a thesis exam date, then you must count back from that date to ensure that you meet SGPS timelines.